If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 Bees need water and will take it wherever they can find it.
 The level of chlorine does not deter them from visiting the pool.

-To minimize the chances of human bee conflict, particularly during the hot summer months, make sure the location you place your beehive is able to provide a source of water for your bees.
+To minimize the chances of human-bee conflict, particularly during the hot summer months, make sure your apiary location is near a good source of water.
+Having their own water source would keep them away from your neighbor’s pool.

 It doesn’t have to be clean and fresh every day.
-They don’t mind stagnant murky water.
+Honey bees don’t mind stagnant murky water.
 What’s important is that it is safe for consumption.

 Keep Your Hive in a Quiet Location

 If bees wanted noise, they’d make it themselves.
-It’s advisable to keep the location of your hive away from areas that bustle with human activity.
+It’s advisable to place hives away from areas with high foot traffic that bustle with human activity.

-Even in urban areas, bees are kept on rooftops for a reason.
+This is especially true in urban beekeeping.
+In urban areas, bees are kept on rooftops for a reason.
 There isn’t too much going on up there, so the bees can enjoy some level of peace.

 Constant noise can cause aggravation, and, in some unfortunate cases, the bees can get irritated.
-Another possibility is that they will leave the hive and never come back.
+Another possibility is that other bees will leave the hive and never come back.
 This is known as absconding.

 Unfortunately, you can’t choose your neighbors, and you can’t monitor their every move.

-So, if you live near a grade school, a construction site, or a very annoying teenager who is determined to jam themselves deaf to the latest hits, you may need to relocate your hive.
+So, if you are in the immediate vicinity of a grade school, a construction site, or a very annoying teenager who is determined to jam themselves deaf to the latest hits, you may need to relocate your honey bee colony.

 Keep the Boundaries